Modernising Council homes

 - Carry out environmental improvements - new door entry systems, bin store upgrades, fencing and paving schemes - in flat blocks.

 Programmes are regularly updated and are published here.
-You can view the current programme for 2013/14 and 2014/15 and the outline programme for future years.
+You can view the current programme for 2013/14 and 2014/15 and the outline programme for future years will be available soon.
 These programmes give details of the estates and not individual homes.

 Homes in Aylets Field, The Briars and Copshall Close are not included in this investment programme.

 For more information please contact an Advisor at Contact Harlow.

 Part of the Council’s programme will be funded by service charges where works are carried out to flat block external and communal areas.
 For example, where there is a block of ten flats and five are tenants and five are leaseholders, the cost of the external and communal works will be divided by ten.

 This means the Council will pay for the five tenanted flats’ share which is collected via rent and the five leaseholders will be responsible for their share of the cost.

 Before any planned works where leaseholders will be liable to contribute, the Council will follow the legal requirements and write to you giving you a chance to comment.
 You will also receive estimates for the works and again will be asked for your views on these.
 You will be kept up to date and be given the name of the contractor and any contact details should you have any problems while the improvements are being carried out.